 My first set of workouts I posted includes pushups.
 If you find this task impossible, I’m going to teach you how to make it possible.

 If you can’t do a pushup on the floor, it’s time to find a spot where you can do one.
 The on your knees girlie pushups are useless, so don’t even try it.
 Doing pushups from your knees will never transfer into doing them on the floor.

 I’ve trained lots of people to do pushups again after all kinds of shoulder injuries including surgery and this method always seems to work, so let’s get started.
 Continue reading →

 So this is day two of my first monthly routine.
 I set it up so that day two was a little easier than day one considering I knew I was going to be sore from the day one routine.
 I won’t lie; the first week of doing this routine kicked my butt.
 I was sore for a few days and felt pretty pathetic.
 But I stuck with it and it all came together pretty quickly.
 I expect the same will happen for you.
 Now for the routine.
 Continue reading →

-In an attempt to maybe help others get and stay motivated, here is my very first “get back in shape” exercise routine that I did on my very first Saturday.
+In an attempt to maybe help others and myself get and stay motivated, here is my very first “get back in shape” exercise routine that I did on my very first Saturday.
 Give it a try.
 It’s not that hard, but I definitely felt it the next day!
 Continue reading →